mrezabayat/iamsorush/content/posts/unique-pointers-cpp/index.md

 ## Introduction

 Unique pointers are smart pointers which are created to avoid memory leak that [raw pointers](https://iamsorush.com/posts/how-use-cpp-raw-pointer/#memory-leak) bring.
 They follow "Resource Acquisition Is Initialization" (RAII) rule.
 Smart pointers are in header `<memory>`.

+## Prerequisite

+This post assumes you are familiar with [raw pointers](https://iamsorush.com/posts/how-use-cpp-raw-pointer/) and [auto keyword](https://iamsorush.com/posts/auto-cpp/).

+All the examples are compiled with GCC 10.2 with flag `-std=c++20`.

 ## Unique pointer